Randall Flagg: Film and TV

 McConaughey was confirmed to be playing Walter, Flagg's alter-ego, in the film adaptation of The Dark Tower in 2016.
 Nikolaj Arcel, the film's director and co-writer, said, "Matthew is an incredible actor who can do anything.
 That's how I feel about [Walter].
 He could do anything."
 Arcel described Walter as having "a very interesting way of seeing the world.
 He sees it with a sort of delight, even though he is obviously on the wrong side of the light-and-dark spectrum.
 He's someone I've been having a lot of fun with."
 McConaughey described Walter as "the Devil having a good time, getting turned on by exposing human hypocrisies wherever he finds them".

 The 2016 miniseries 11.22.63, based on King's 2011 novel 11/22/63, incorporates numerous references to other King stories, including an appearance by Randall Flagg, who is seen cycling through the Dallas throngs just before the assassination of John F. Kennedy in the final episode.

-In 2019, Finnish actor Jasper Pääkkönen was cast as Marten Broadcloak for the pilot of Amazon Prime Video's television adaptation of The Dark Tower; Amazon ultimately decided not to pursue the series.
+In 2019, Finnish actor Jasper Pääkkönen was cast as Marten Broadcloak for the pilot of Amazon Prime Video's television adaptation of The Dark Tower, but Amazon ultimately decided not to pursue the series.
 In the same year, Swedish actor Alexander Skarsgård was cast as Randall Flagg in the CBS All Access miniseries adaptation of The Stand.
 Showrunner Taylor Elmore described Skarsgård's Flagg with "[he] is so beautiful, he is absolutely a lion-like God figure.
 With perfect hair and... and also, there's a softness to Alex's performance that I think is fascinating.
 Alex just plays it where you feel not only sympathy for this character, but you hopefully understand why it's so easy for people to gravitate toward him.
 He's just magnetic, he's just absolutely fascinating to watch.
 He's galvanizing as a leader."